APNIC-net/dns-rrr/testbed.md

     $ dig @rrr.ideas.apnic.net +short DS b15c6ace.example.com | sort
     $

-If you run into any problems with the testbed, or with dns-rrr-client, please contact tomh@apnic.net or helpdesk@apnic.net.
+If you run into any problems with the testbed/dns-rrr-client, or have any feedback/suggestions, please contact tomh@apnic.net or helpdesk@apnic.net.